relari-ai/continuous-eval/docs/src/content/docs/getting-started/installation.md

 ---
-title: Getting started
+title: Installation
 description: How to install continuous-eval
 ---

-## Installation

-This code is provided as a Python package.
+`continuous-eval` is provided as an open-source Python package.
 To install it, run the following command:

 ```bash
 python3 -m pip install continuous-eval